SammyBrimberry/GoogleBigQuery_attritionClassification/reporting/instructions_reporting.md

     set NODE_OPTIONS=
     ```
 # Simple Install
-If installing the PyViz platform onto your machine isn't strategic, we can simply install Plotly.
+If installing the PyViz platform onto your machine isn't strategic, we can still run the reporting product using just the Plotly package.

 Follow the steps below to install and set up Plotly in your Python environment.